shu1/finance-tools/README.md

 The popup will show the amount your portfolio changed after hours.
 The extension button badge will show what percent of your portfolio the change is.
+By default, it will try to get the Post-Market change.
+You can also click the Pre-Market button, if you have the **Pre-Mkt Chg %** column in your view.
+Depending on the time of day, if data in one column isn't available then it'll automatically try the other.
 The browser console will show a table of all stocks in the portfolio, and the amount each stock changed after hours.
 Click on a column head to sort by that column.